mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/RCC/RCC_OutputSystemClockOnMCO/readme.txt

 @par Example Description

-This example describes how to configure MCO pin (PA8) to output the system clock.
+Configuration of MCO pin (PA8) to output the system clock.

 At start-up, USER button and MCO pin are configured.
 The program configures SYSCLK to the max frequency using the PLL with HSI48 as clock source.